stratisproject/Documentation/source/SmartContracts/Tutorial3-ExtendingHelloWorld/hello-world-extension-tutorial-introduction.rst

 An overview of the code
 ==============================

-The upgrade to the smart contract essentially involves modifying the ``Greeting`` to hold and an array of strings.
-This first thing to be aware of is that smart contracts do not persists arrays, but if you want to store a group of a particular type of data, you can adapt key-value pairs to do this.
+The upgrade to the smart contract essentially involves modifying the ``Greeting`` property to hold an array of strings.
+The first thing to be aware of is that smart contracts do not persists arrays, but if you want to store a group of a particular type of data, you can adapt key-value pairs to do this.
 The accessors for the ``Greeting`` property wrap up the logic but rely on two other integer properties to maintain the array: ``Index`` and ``Bounds``.

 ::